osulpis/academic-kickstart/content/project/Cold-water CO2 systems/index.md

 In the winter, when seawater is brought back on the deck and in contact with cold air at - 20 or - 30 degrees Celcius, it is only a matter of seconds before it starts freezing.
 One must act fast!

 ![png](./mashup.png)
-{{< figure src="" title="[**top left**] The rosette is back on board with precious seawater samples. [**top right**] Me before the helicopter took off. [**bottom left**] Schools-on-board hard at work!. [**bottom right**] Arctic unlonely shrimp party.
+{{< figure src="" title="[**top left**] The rosette is back on board with precious seawater samples. [**top right**] Me before the helicopter took off. [**bottom left**] Schools-on-board hard at work!. [**bottom right**] Arctic shrimp party.
 Females have a tiny black spot just below the tail.
 They have no heart but have a brain.
 Males are just transparent and unimportant.
 Sums it up pretty well." >}}

 pH measurements are usually performed on board, at a temperature of 25 degrees Celcius.
-One one hand, one would want to measure seawater pH fast after sampling, to avoid CO<sub>2</sub> exchanges with the air.
+On one hand, one would want to measure seawater pH fast after sampling, to avoid CO<sub>2</sub> exchanges with the air.
 On the other hand, it may take several long minutes before a seawater sample warms up and reaches a stable temperature.
 This, combined with the challenge of sampling seawater in sea ice covered regions, makes pH measurements from cold water regions challenging to obtain.

 ![jpeg](./setup.jpeg)
 {{< figure src="" title="Experimental setup.
 Spectrophotometer for pH is in the back, titrator for total alkalinity measurement is in the front." >}}